awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

 If the add\-on has an IAM account associated with it, the IAM account is not removed\.

-Select the tab with the name of the tool that you want to use to remove the `kube-proxy` Amazon EKS add\-on from your `1.18` or later cluster with\.
+You can use `eksctl`, the AWS Management Console or the AWS CLI to remove the `kube-proxy` Amazon EKS add\-on from your cluster\.

 ------
 #### [ eksctl ]